Algorithm Configuration for Structured Pfaffian Settings: Preliminaries

-For completeness, along with the definition of pseudo-dimension (Definition \ref{def:pseudo-dimension}), we now give a formal definition of the VC-dimension, which is a counterpart of pseudo-dimension when the function class is binary-valued. \begin{definition}[Shattering and VC-dimension] Let $\cF$ is a class of binary-valued functions that take input from $\cX$.
-Let $S = \{x_1, \dots, x_N\}$, we say that $S$ is shattered by $\cF$ if
+In this section, we first recall some additional classical notions and results on learning theory, which is also helpful in our analysis.
+For completeness, along with the definition of pseudo-dimension (Definition \ref{def:pseudo-dimension}), we now give a formal definition of the VC-dimension, which is a counterpart of pseudo-dimension when the function class is binary-valued. \begin{definition}[Shattering and VC-dimension, \citealp{vapnik1974theory}] Let $\cU$ is a class of binary-valued functions that take input from $\cX$.
+Let $S = \{\boldsymbol{x}_1, \dots, \boldsymbol{x}_m\} \subset \cX$ be the set of $m$ input instances, we say that $S$ is shattered by $\cU$ if

-The VC-dimension of $\cF$, denoted $\VCdim(\cF)$, is the largest size of the set $S$ that can be shattered by $\cF$. \end{definition}
+The VC-dimension of $\cU$, denoted $\VCdim(\cU)$, is the largest size of the set $S$ that can be shattered by $\cU$. \end{definition}

-Rademacher complexity \cite{bartlett2002rademacher} is another classical learning-theoretic complexity measure for obtaining data-dependent learning guarantees.
+Rademacher complexity {\citep{bartlett2002rademacher} } is another classical learning-theoretic complexity measure for obtaining data-dependent learning guarantees.